Ezra 10: Verse 5

 Although Ezra has been given Persian authority, his choice of action to make the leaders, priests, Levites, and all Israel "swear an oath" to abide by a covenantal agreement reflects "internal politics", in contrast to Nehemiah, who prefers 'to command and order'.

-The assembly (10:7–15)
+The assembly (verses 7–15)

 The whole community was assembled "in the street of the house of God" to "confront the intermarriage issue and to decide on the divorce proposal".

-The commission (10:16–17)
+The commission (verses 16–17)

 Following the majority opinion, Ezra appointed a commission by selecting 'men who were family heads' to form the official investigation of the intermarriage cases.

-The guilty (10:18–44)
+The guilty (verses 18–44)

-After the results of the commission's investigation were announced, an official list was created to record 'those found guilty of marrying pagan women.
+After the results of the commission's investigation were announced, an official list was created to record "those found guilty of marrying pagan women".